 That's because you haven't learned how to package and sell your ideas to your reader.
 I was a straight A student before becoming a professional editor.
 I have spent the past 10 years mastering the art of academic writing.
 I know how to get good grades, I know what you need to do to get them too.
 And in this course, I show you.

-"I am a graduate student or academic," you sigh.
+"I am a graduate student," you sigh.
 "I don't need some class talking to me about grammar.
 I need someone who knows that I have ideas that need to get through."

 I understand about ideas needing to get through.
 I am a published researcher, and professional scientific editor.
 I have edited 100s of manuscripts at every level in the fields of psychology, social science, linguistics, engineering, education...
 I know what this kind of writing is about.
 And I know how to make it "sell".

 Academic writing is a strict, rules-based form of communication.
 In this course, I take you behind the scenes and into the mind of your professor (or TA) or referee board.
 I give you the tips and tricks that I have gained through my years of experience and that work.